Causes of common bad breath

 Dry mouth:

-Xerostomia, the medicinal term for dry mouth, gives an ideal domain to anaerobic bacteria reproduction.
+Xerostomia, the medical term for dry mouth, gives an ideal domain for anaerobic bacteria to reproduce.
 Long periods of talking, smoking, drinking alcohol, and snoring are a couple of regular hidden causes.
 Most people experience foul breath early in the morning because lack of saliva production while they sleep.
-For healthy people, food odours are temporary and normal salivary flow will eliminate them within a few minutes.
+For healthy people, food odours are temporary, and normal salivary flow will eliminate them within a few minutes.
 In any case, the individuals who suffer from dry mouth and lack of saliva find that even minor food odours may lead to long-term issues.

 Foods: